Demystifying When Pruning Works via Representation Hierarchies

 \section{Supplementary Visualizations}

-Beyond measuring representation similarity induced by removing entire layers, we also examine similarity changes caused by intra-layer pruning.
-Specifically, for the $i$-th layer, we prune that layer to a target sparsity level and measure the representation similarity between the outputs of the baseline model and the pruned model.
-Figure~\ref{fig:representation_sim_wanda} presents the layer-wise similarity induced by Wanda pruning, which follows a trend similar to that observed with layer dropping.
-While differences appear in the magnitude of the similarity values, e.g., MLP layers exhibit greater representation similarity after intra-layer pruning, we attribute these variations to differences in pruning strategies.
-Importantly, our analysis based on representation hierarchies is orthogonal to such method-specific differences.
+Beyond representation similarity induced by removing entire layers, we also examine the effect of intra-layer pruning.
+For the $i$-th layer, we prune that layer to a target sparsity level and measure the representation similarity between the outputs of the baseline model and the pruned model.
+Figure~\ref{fig:representation_sim_wanda} shows that Wanda pruning follows a trend similar to that observed with layer dropping.
+While the magnitude differs across pruning strategies, e.g., MLP layers exhibit greater representation similarity after intra-layer pruning, the same representation-hierarchy interpretation still applies.